apify/crawlee-python/README.md

 ## Examples

 Here are some practical examples to help you get started with different types of crawlers in Crawlee.
 Each example demonstrates how to set up and run a crawler for specific use cases, whether you need to handle simple HTML pages or interact with JavaScript-heavy sites.
+A crawler run will create a `storage/` directory in your current working directory.

 ### BeautifulSoupCrawler